 - Feelings of isolation and loneliness

-While it is important to address the hardships and obstacles to providing care, it is also helpful to focus on some of the fulfilling aspects of caregiving:
+It is also helpful to focus on the fulfilling aspects of caregiving:

-- Caregiving shows the person who is ill that you are committed to providing as much help and support as you can.
+- Caregiving shows the person who is ill that you commit to providing as much help and support as you can.

 - Caregiving makes a difference to the quality of life and well-being of the person who is ill.